Elementary Music Curriculum Template & Digital Teacher Planner Guide

 Bonus

 Just for you: If you’d like just the template, you can get it for FREE here on the blog.
+Follow the link, put in your email address, and you’ll get the info to the Free Resource Library.

 Once you have your template, it’s time to write more specific lesson plans to use in your weekly teaching.

-Digital Lesson Planner for Microsoft Word & Google Doc
+Using Microsoft Word & Google Docs

 Once you have your yearly curriculum template, it’s time to write weekly lesson plans.
 Teachers use everything from physical planners to digital.
 Planners are often set up in ways that don’t work for special area teacher schedules.
 And because of multiple grade levels and grading periods, digital documents can be in so many different locations.